RedonAlla/RA.Utilities/Application/RA.Utilities.Feature/README.md

 `RA.Utilities.Feature` provides a foundational toolkit for implementing the **Vertical Slice Architecture** pattern using CQRS (Command Query Responsibility Segregation).
 It offers base handlers, validation behaviors, and exception handling mechanisms to streamline feature development and promote clean, maintainable code.

-This package is designed to work with a mediator library (like MediatR) to create self-contained "features" or "slices," where all the logic for a single use case—from request to response—is located together.
+This package is designed to work like a mediator library to create self-contained "features" or "slices," where all the logic for a single use case—from request to response—is located together.

 ## Purpose

 Building applications with a traditional layered architecture can lead to wide, coupled classes and scattered logic.
 The Vertical Slice pattern, combined with CQRS, addresses this by organizing code around features.
 This package provides the essential building blocks to support that pattern:

 1.  **Consistent Handler Logic**: It offers generic base handlers that encapsulate common logic like logging, exception handling, and performance monitoring.
 This reduces boilerplate and ensures every feature behaves consistently.
 2.  **Automatic Validation**: It includes a pipeline behavior that automatically validates incoming CQRS requests (commands/queries) using `FluentValidation`, returning a structured error response on failure.